nasa/isaac/dense_map/geometry_mapper/readme.md

 The most time-consuming part of the geometry mapper is computing the initial poses, which is the earliest step, or step 0.
-To resume the geometry mapper at any step, use the option '--start_step num', where 0 <= num and num <= 7.
+To resume the geometry mapper at any step, use the option '--start_step num'.
 For example, one may want to apply further smoothing to the mesh or more hole-filling, before resuming with the next steps.

+For a given camera type to be textured it must have entries in ``cameras.config`` and the robot config file (such as ``bumble.config``), which are analogous to existing ``nav_cam_to_sci_cam_timestamp_offset``, ``nav_cam_to_sci_cam_transform``, and ``sci_cam`` intrinsics, with "sci" replaced by your camera name.
+The geometry mapper arguments ``--camera_types``, ``--camera_topics``, and ``--undistorted_crop_wins`` must be populated accordingly, with some careful choice to be made for the last one.
+Images for the desired camera must be present in the bag file at the the specified topic.

 ## With simulated data

-When working with simulated data, the flag
+The geometry mapper works with any simulated cameras not having distortion.
+It was tested to work with simulated images for ``sci_cam``, ``haz_cam``, ``heat_cam``, and ``acoustics_cam``.
+It does not work with ``nav_cam``, which has distortion.

+The flag:

     --simulated_data

-should be passed to this tool.
-Also, the sci cam image topic option should be:

-    --sci_cam_topic /hw/cam_sci

-It is not necessary to produce or pass in a sparse map with simulated data.
-The nav cam and the camera information provided by the value of `ASTROBEE_ROBOT` will be ignored.
-Instead, camera poses and information will be read from

-    /sim/haz_cam/pose
+should be passed to the geometry mapper.
+The sparse map is not necessary, no localization will take place, and intrinsics information, camera transform, and timestamp offset will not be read from the robot configuration file.
+Instead, it is expected that each simulated camera, for example ``sci_cam``, will provide, in addition to an image topic, the topics

     /sim/sci_cam/pose
     /sim/sci_cam/info

-For this operation it is suggested to pick a portion of the bag where the images face the wall as much as possible, so one may need to change the `-start` and `-duration` values.
-That will result in the best possible output.
+having the pose and intrinsics of each camera image.
+These should be recorded in the bag (see more on recording earlier in the document).

+It is assumed that the simulated images are not distorted.
+In particular, ``nav_cam``, which has fisheye lens distortion, is not supported.

+The simulated haz_cam is required to be among the topics being recorded and read in, because its pose is needed to process the depth clouds.

+Example of running the geometry mapper with simulated data:

+    sci_topic=/hw/cam_sci/compressed
+    haz_topic=/hw/depth_haz/extended/amplitude_int
+    python $ISAAC_WS/src/dense_map/geometry_mapper/tools/geometry_mapper.py \
+      --simulated_data                                                      \
+      --ros_bag data.bag                                                    \
+      --camera_types "sci_cam haz_cam"                                      \
+      --camera_topics "$sci_topic $haz_topic"                               \
+      --haz_cam_points_topic /hw/depth_haz/points                           \
+      --output_dir data_dir                                                 \
+      --sampling_spacing_seconds 2                                          \
+      --dist_between_processed_cams 0.1                                     \
+      --verbose

+It is important to check for the correct names for the camera image topics are passed to ``--camera_topics``.

 ## Running the streaming mapper